Pan-European Picnic: Developments in Hungary

 The MDF took on the local organization (local permits, benches and stage, food) and designed leaflets.
 For those interested, it also provided a sketch of how to get to the border and the place of the picnic.
 The MDF then distributed Hungarian-language leaflets in Hungary and German-language leaflets in Austria.
 For the later success, however, the spread of the German-language text in Hungary among the East Germans vacationing there was decisive.
 The Austria Paneuropa Union, which was under the leadership of Karl von Habsburg, distributed thousands of German language leaflets in Hungary inviting people to a picnic near the border near Sopron.
 Radio Freies Europa also drew attention to the event.
-Many of the GDR citizens understood the message and came here.
-The advertised motto of the event was also “Dismantle and take with you”, so every visitor was allowed to cut off a piece of the barbed wire and take it with them.
+Many of the GDR citizens understood the message and came there.
+The advertised motto of the event was also "Dismantle and take with you", so every visitor was allowed to cut off a piece of the barbed wire and take it with them.
 According to a Stasi spy, leaflets were also attached to parked cars at the Formula 1 Grand Prix near Budapest in early August.
 It is unclear who distributed all the leaflets up to Lake Balaton, and in some cases it is assumed that the West German BND was involved.
 The East German secret service Stasi was warned by a report by the East German ambassador in Budapest on August 11, 1989, about the planned picnic and the opening of the border, but no countermeasures were taken.